The Földiklinik in Hinterzarten

 - with protein-losing enteropathy

-- with chylous effusions of the thoracic and abdominal cavities; reflux.
+- with chylous effusions in the thoracic and abdominal cavities; reflux.

-- Oedema in the course of rheumatic/orthopaedic/neurological diseases and Complex Regional Pain Syndrome (CRPS).
+- Oedema in the context of rheumatic/orthopaedic/neurological diseases and Complex Regional Pain Syndrome (CRPS).

 Lipoedema Syndrome